FoseFx/twitch-chatbot-boilerplate/README.md

 ### How does it work?

+![screenshot][i1]

+1. Enable 2FA in your twitch account's security settings, you need this in order to access Twitch Developers
+2. You later need to create a new account for your bot, while you are here you can allow twitch to create multiple accounts with one email address

+![screenshot][i2]

-- Go to [dev.twitch.tv][devtwitchtv] and [create an App][createtwitchapp].
+3. Go to [dev.twitch.tv][devtwitchtv] and [register an App][createtwitchapp].

+![screenshot][i3]

+4. Go through the wizard and make sure to include the `/setup/callback`, `/add/callback` and `/setup/callback` routes.

-- Create a new Twitch Account for your bot.
-(It is possible to create multiple twitch accounts with the same email address, when you enable it)
+5. Create a new Twitch Account for your bot.
+(You need 2FA on this one aswell if you like to get verified)

-- Clone or download this repository
+6. Clone or download this repository
-- Install dependencies `npm install`
+7. Install dependencies `npm install`

+![screenshot][i4]

+8. Generate a new secret and copy both the secret and your Client-ID
-- Create a `.env` file (`cp .env.example .env`) and enter all necessary information, alternatively you can use any other way of setting an environment variable
+9. Create a `.env` file (`cp .env.example .env`) and enter all necessary information, alternatively you can use any other way of setting an environment variable
-- Build and start the bot `npm run build` and `npm run start`
+10. Build and start the bot `npm run build` and `npm run start`
-- Follow further instructions
+11. Follow further instructions

 ## Available Scripts